hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Good company, with elegance combined.
 >
-> But at those balls you must not be surpriz'd,
+> But at those balls you must not be surprised,
 >
-> If expectations are not realiz'd.
+> If expectations are not realized.
 >
 > To one of those dress balls one night I went,
 >